terraware/terraware-server/README.md

 # Terraware API Server

-This is the back end for the software suite that runs in Terraformation's modular seed banks.
+This is the back end for the [Terraware](https://terraware.io/) application.

-It has two main areas of focus: the seed processing workflow and monitoring of the seed bank's physical infrastructure.
+It has three main areas of focus: the seed processing workflow, tracking location data of plants, and monitoring of a seed bank's physical infrastructure.

-The initial version will be deployed to Raspberry Pi servers using Balena for device management.
-See the [Terraware Balena repo](https://github.com/terraware/balena/) for details about that and for links to some of the other services that interact with this code.

-The server does not depend on the Balena or Raspberry Pi environments and should work on any hardware that supports the Java virtual machine.
+The production version of the server is hosted on AWS, but it is also possible to run locally in a development environment or an on-premises server.

 ## Quickstart (to try running it locally)